 In a surprising turn of events, Warner Bros. announced on February 23 that War For The Planet of the Apes director Matt Reeves will produce and direct the next Batman solo movie, now that Ben Affleck is no longer directing.

-During a new interview to promote The Accountant, Ben Affleck revealed some details about his upcoming Batman solo film.
+During an October interview to promote The Accountant, Ben Affleck revealed some details about his upcoming Batman solo film.
 He confirmed rumors that have been floating around for the past two years, since word surfaced that he would direct a solo Batman film for Warner Bros.
-Affleck first played Batman/Bruce Wayne in Batman v Superman: Dawn of Justice, had a cameo in Suicide Squad and will reprise the role in next year’s Justice League.
+Affleck first played Batman/Bruce Wayne in Batman v Superman: Dawn of Justice, had a cameo in Suicide Squad and will reprise the role in 2017’s Justice League.

 Here’s what we know so far about Affleck’s film.
 It doesn’t have a release date, but is expected to come in 2018 or 2019.
 Although based on Affleck’s most recent comments, 2019 seems more likely.

-In the above Associated Press interview, Affleck is asked to confirm rumors that the film is going to be called The Batman.
+In an Associated Press interview, Affleck was asked to confirm rumors that the film is going to be called The Batman.
 He said yes, adding, “At least, that’s what we’re going with now.”
 Affleck added that it could change, so if you are holding out for a more exciting title, there is still hope.

 As for anything else about the film, Affleck would only say that the script “is going well” and he’s really excited about it.

 Affleck’s comments confirmed a rumor reported by Latino Review in June 2014 that the film’s working title is The Batman.
 Aside from that, no plot details have been officially released by the studio.